johndrothe/TAvChart/README.md

 Considering the number of combined and near-shore teams we have, a tool that quickly generated this kind of diagram could be very valuable.

-* Could be built in nearly any tech stack.
+# Current Wishlist
+Many (if not all) of the following items are not implemented.

 * Data Entry
   * Optional CSV Import
-  * Directly enter non-Daugherty folks
+  * Directly enter team members, their locations, and their positions
-  * Multi-select Daugherty folks from Salesforce
+  * Multi-select and import employees folks from Salesforce
   * Pull their "home" region / time zone from Salesforce
   * Assume working hours of 08:00 - 17:00 in their "home" time zone
   * Pull their normal working hours from Outlook (if easily available)